We’ve been tracking the behavior of late-stage buyers since 2013. The data is shocking!

 Here, your target audience is hearing about your business for the very first time.

 For instance, if your clientele hangs out on Facebook, run ads there, or write sponsored content that would attract them.
-But if you feel they are more on video streaming sites like YouTube, produce a catchy video and share widely.
+Social media marketing plays a crucial role in the awareness stage by using various platforms to effectively reach and engage with your target audience.
+But if you feel they are more on video streaming sites like YouTube, produce a catchy video and share it widely.
 Similarly, to reach out to audiences offline, distribute flyers, advertise on billboards, and attend events.

 2. Attraction